CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 **Out Of Game Headband (Pink) –** Sometimes a player needs to be out of game.
 There are many reasons for this such as a way to remove themselves from stressful roleplay, medical emergencies, phone calls, or interacting with the staff of the game.
 Often plot staff may need to show they are out of game to convey rulings, set up modules, or traveling without causing the other players to be alarmed.
 A player wearing a bright pink solid headband is out of game and should be ignored unless prompted by the wearer.
 A player should contact a staff member prior to going out of game if time allows.
 Bathrooms, vehicle, active cooking areas, restricted medical sleep areas, and the NPC hub area are always considered out of game unless otherwise clarified.

 **Pause –** This is how the game stops for safety, emergency, or plot reasons.
 To stop game a player must call out “Pause”.
 All players must echo the call “Pause” when heard.
 All players must look down at the ground and kneel if possible.
 During the pause the person who called it and plot staff will determine the reason for the Pause and handle it appropriately.
 Once the reason for the pause is completed it will be asked if there is any reason the game should not continue.
 If there is, the pause is maintained to fix the new situation.
 If there is no reason the call will go out “3, 2, 1, Start”.
 During a pause players should not look around, gather gear/items, or converse unless it is part of the Pause.

-Thank you – Erika Skirpan for the blog articles, documentation, and policies that were used for the game Velvet Noir.
-They were very helpful in creating this list of mechanics and consent rules.

 ### Additional Policies